MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/ns-dbghelp-imagehlp_module64.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames: IMAGEHLP_MODULE64, *PIMAGEHLP_MODULE64
+req.redist: DbgHelp.dll 5.1 or later
+ms.custom: 19H1
+f1_keywords:
+ - _IMAGEHLP_MODULE64
+ - dbghelp/_IMAGEHLP_MODULE64
+ - PIMAGEHLP_MODULE64
+ - dbghelp/PIMAGEHLP_MODULE64
+ - IMAGEHLP_MODULE64
+ - dbghelp/IMAGEHLP_MODULE64
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - DbgHelp.h
 api_name:
  - IMAGEHLP_MODULE64
  - IMAGEHLP_MODULE64
  - IMAGEHLP_MODULEW64
  - IMAGEHLP_MODULE
-targetos: Windows
-req.typenames: IMAGEHLP_MODULE64, *PIMAGEHLP_MODULE64
-req.redist: DbgHelp.dll 5.1 or later
-ms.custom: 19H1
 ---

 ## -description

 Contains module information.

 ## -struct-fields

 ### -field SizeOfStruct

 The size of the structure, in bytes.
 The caller must set this member to <code>sizeof(IMAGEHLP_MODULE64)</code>.

 ### -field BaseOfImage

 The base virtual address where the image is loaded.

 ### -field ImageSize

 The size of the image, in bytes.

 ### -field TimeDateStamp

 The date and timestamp value.
 The value is represented in the number of seconds elapsed since midnight (00:00:00), January 1, 1970, Universal Coordinated Time, according to the system clock.
 The timestamp can be printed using the C run-time (CRT) function <b>ctime</b>.

 ### -field CheckSum

 The checksum of the image.
 This value can be zero.

 ### -field NumSyms

 The number of symbols in the symbol table.
 The value of this parameter is not meaningful when <b>SymPdb</b> is specified as  the value of the <i>SymType</i> parameter.

 ### -field SymType